CS 247

 Welcome to CS 247!

 Welcome to the CS247 course homepage.
-Here you can find the latest announcements, as well as general information about the course.
-The current offering of CS247 is Spring 2024.
+Please find most up to date information on LEARN and/or Piazza.
+The current offering of CS247 is Spring 2026.

 This is the in person delivery version of CS 247.
-Please read the information below as well as the course outline to help you get prepared.
+Please read the information below as well as the information on Learn, Piazza and the course outline to help you get prepared.

 If you have any question or concerns please contact the ISC (see the personnel page).
 Have a great summer everyone!